Author: Ron Graham

 The principle and responsibility of stewardship (1Peter 4:10) can apply to wealth as to any other manifestation of God's grace.
 Good stewardship does not mean hoarding wealth, but using it wisely and well, making it bear fruit.

 One cannot serve both God and mammon, but one can certainly serve God with mammon.
 In 1Thessalonians 4:9-12 Paul mentions three things that profit from business enables a Christian to do.
-Obviously the more wealth one gains, the grander the scale on which one can do these things...
+The more wealth one gains, the grander the scale on which one can do these things...

 So whilst wealth is not without serious problems to be dealt with, and dangers to avoid, wealth is not without advantage either.
 To some it may be given to be wealthy and to use that wealth to the kind of advantage that pleases God.